gradle/gradle/design-docs/managed-component-model.md

     }

-- Out-of-scope: Making `FunctionalSourceSet` managed.
+- Out-of-scope: Making the state of `FunctionalSourceSet` managed.
 This means, for example, the children of the source set will not be visible in the `model` report, and that immutability will not be enforced.
 - Out-of-scope: Adding any children to the source set.
 This is a later story.
 A plugin can add children by first attaching a factory using `registerFactory()`.